pdjr-build/firmware-factory/modules/winctl/README.md

 Switch input signals in the range 12VDC to 24VDC nominal are used to command UP and DOWN windlass motion and zero-volt output relays support the connection of panel indicators.

-__WINCTL__ is configured by a PCB mounted DIP switch which allows entry of NMEA instance addresses which define the windlass or windlasses that are to be controlled.
 Status and diagnostic LEDs confirm NMEA connection and module operating status.
+The module is configured by a PCB mounted DIP switch which allows entry of NMEA instance addresses which define the windlass or windlasses that are to be controlled.

 Multiple __WINCTL__ modules can be installed on a single NMEA bus controlling the same or different windlasses as their peers.

 ## About the module